-The proposed development is 'permitted without consent' under Section 2.109 of the State Environmental Planning Policy (Transport and Infrastructure) 2021 and therefore an assessment under Part 5 of the Environmental Planning and Assessment Act 1979 is required.
+The proposed development is "permitted without consent" under State Environmental Planning Policy (Transport and Infrastructure) 2021 and therefore an assessment under Part 5 of the Environment Planning and Assessment Act, 1979 is required.

-4. The following comments are made regarding the parts of the relevant legislation and Council Policies that the REF needs to evaluate.
+The following comments are made regarding the parts of the relevant legislation and Council Policies that the REF needs to evaluate.